Conspiracy theories about Adolf Hitler's death: Hunting Hitler

 On the History Channel series Hunting Hitler (2015–2018), investigators (including Gerrard Williams) cite declassified documents and interview witnesses which allegedly indicate that Hitler escaped from Germany and travelled to South America by U-boat.
 He and other Nazis then allegedly plotted a "Fourth Reich".
 Such conspiracy theories of survival and escape have been widely dismissed.
 Contradictorily, in 2017 the series was praised by the tabloid-style National Police Gazette, which historically was a supporter of the fringe theory, while calling on Russia to allow Hitler's jawbone remains to be DNA-tested.
 After being featured on the series as an expert on World War II, author James Holland explained that "[I] was very careful never to mention on film that I thought either Hitler or Bormann escaped.
 Because they didn't."

+Legacy

+The survival narrative caused a minor resurgence in Nazism during the Allied occupation of Germany.
+In spite of the disinformation from Stalin's government and eyewitness discrepancies, the consensus of Western historians is that Hitler killed himself on 30 April 1945.
+Some explain the limited forensic evidence as due to the burning of the body to near ashes.
+In his 2020 book, Richard Evans dismissed all survival stories of Hitler as "fantasies", although he cited the debunked Soviet autopsies as evidence that Hitler's body was found.
+Evans wrote: